RickMcConney/kam/README.md

 - Offset tool: inset/outset with round, miter or square corners — re-editable from its chip
 - Corner treatment: outer radius, inner radius, chamfer, dogbone
 - Linear and circular pattern tools — also re-editable from their chip
+- **Nesting** — arranges the selected parts on the stock so the least material is wasted.
+Set the gap between parts, the margin from the edge, the rotation step parts may be turned by, and which edge the nest packs from, so the offcut is left as one usable strip rather than scattered.
+Small parts can be dropped into the holes of larger ones, and unselected paths can be treated as ground already taken.
+Anything that will not fit is parked clear of the stock where you can see it.
+Select a single part and **Fill stock with copies** repeats it until no more will fit
 - Holding tabs: configure count, length, height; drag individual tabs along path
 - Group / ungroup (`Ctrl+G` / `Ctrl+Shift+G`) — groups nest, and Alt-click reaches a single path inside one
 - Copy and paste paths between projects (`Ctrl+C` / `Ctrl+V`) — a pasted gear is still a gear, with its parameters, corner treatments and grouping intact